Barrymoonshine/form-validation/README.md

 ## Summary

-This is a straight forward project designed to test using javascript only to complete client side form validation using the Constraint Validation API.
+A straight forward project designed to test using javascript only to complete client side form validation using the Constraint Validation API.

-No data is processed by this form!

-link to live

 ## Key Learning Points